amrvac/amrvac/doc/contents.md

 parameter files and AMRVACUSR modules have been provided.
 * [Equations](equations.md) The equations and parameters in the existing AMRVACPHYS modules.
 How to create a new AMRVACPHYS module.
-* [AMRVACUSR Module](amrvacusr.md) How to create new "amrvacusr.t" and
+* [User files](amrvacusr.md) How to create a new problem, specify initial conditions and customize AMRVAC.
-"amrvacusrpar.t" files for special initial conditions, boundary types, and source terms, etc.

 # Discretization and AMR related matter {#discretization}